ClementNerma/NightOS/docs/specs/filesystem.md

 It is only unique in the filesystem the item is stored in.

-Note that some filesystem do not support this identifier.
+Note that some filesystems may not support this feature.
+For those, the FEID will be derived from the item's [split path](../integration/filesystem-interfaces.md#split-paths), which means it will still be unique in the filesystem but will not be resilient to file moving or another file replacing the previous one.

 ### Temporary FEID